vishalkhondre/learnPython/README.md

 # learnPython
 To learn basics of python hard way!!

-These are just some scripts that I used to learn some of the basics of python programming.
+These are some very basic scripts that I used to learn some of the basics concept of python programming.